 Second Prize Winner Jessica Moss is an emerging Toronto writer/performer.
 "Next to Him" is her first full-length play.
 It was shortlisted for the Tarragon Theatre RBC Emerging Playwrights’ competition in 2012.
 Her one-woman show Modern Love was performed at the 2012 Next Stage Festival and her writing has also been presented at the Toronto Fringe and the Festival of Ideas and Creation.
 As a performer, she has appeared with Necessary Angel, Tarragon Theatre, the SummerWorks Festival, Sudbury Theatre Centre, and the National Arts Centre.

 ABOUT THE CONTEST:Herman Voaden (1903-1991), Canadian playwright, director and theatrical innovator, was a lifelong champion of Canadian culture.
 "It gives some satisfaction to know that the crusade I have helped to lead has made it possible for the dreamers and innovators of today's theatre to follow their dreams and continue their innovations."
 This competition, made possible by a generous bequest from Mr. Voaden's estate, is dedicated to his memory and honours his goals to develop a distinctively Canadian art of the theatre and to encourage the writing of Canadian drama.

-THE AWARDS: FIRST PRIZE / $3000 SECOND PRIZE / $2000 EIGHT HONOURABLE MENTIONS
+THE AWARDS: FIRST PRIZE / $3000,SECOND PRIZE / $2000,EIGHT HONOURABLE MENTIONS

 INFORMATION RE THE 2015 COMPETITION WILL BE AVAILABLE IN SEPTEMBER 2014.

-QUESTIONS: Contact Carol Anne Hanna at firstname.lastname@example.org or phone 613 533 2104
+QUESTIONS: Contact Anna Zyuzin at firstname.lastname@example.org or phone 613 533 2104